 The approximate time devoted to each instructional unit within the course, as well as the total hours for the course, is indicated.
-The time in class is consistent with the needs of the student, and the length of the class intended to ensure the student will learn at an optimum level.
+The time in class is consistent with the needs of the student, and the length of the class should be that it ensures the student will learn at an optimum level.